-I'm Hosea Kosgei — a 2nd-year BTech student in Communications & Computer Networks, based in Nairobi.
-I combine a strong academic foundation in networking with hands-on experience building intelligent systems, data infrastructure, and real-world products that solve problems in the tech landscape.
+I'm Hosea Kosgei — a 2nd-year BTech student in Communications & Computer Networks at Technical University of Kenya.
+I combine a strong networking foundation with hands-on experience in cloud security, Terraform infrastructure, and agentic AI systems — building at the intersection of security and intelligence.

 6+